Comfort food for the ages: Cottage Pie recipe from an old Irish pub

 Thaw jumbo shrimp according to directions.
 If you've got a fresh fish market, pick up 1 - 2 pounds.
 Spread the lemon slices then the shrimp across the bottom of a 9 x 13 dish in a single layer and salt.
 Melt butter.
 Add to it lemon juice, garlic, pepper flakes, and Italian seasoning.
 Mix together and set aside.
-Poor butter mixture over top of shrimp.
-Bake in preheated 350 degree oven for 10 - 12 minutes (until pink).
+Pour the butter mixture over top of the shrimp.
+Bake in preheated 350-degree oven for 10 - 12 minutes (until pink).
 After coming out of the oven and slightly cooled, spring chopped parsley over the top.
-Eat as an appetizer or serve over angle hair pasta with a sauce.
+Eat as an appetizer or serve over angel hair pasta with a sauce.

 More bang for your buck with this recipe.
 I've had pork belly in restaurants.
-Typically, it's not stand alone.
-My Aunt Marge and husband David make it at home.
+Typically, it's not stand-alone.
+My Aunt Marge and her husband David make it at home.
 They eat it as a dish...not often though because it's fatty.
 But, if you slice it thin and cut off the excess fat, it's like eating most any pork and it's packed full of flavor.

 This particular recipe will work great this Super Bowl weekend.
 We're the lucky food lovers that get to take pork belly to the next level.
 She shares how to prepare it, cook it, and serve it.
 I myself tried it as a pork belly taco and it was oh so yummy.

 "So Pork Belly.....if you've never tried to make it, it's yummy.
 David and I discovered that Walmart sells it and it's already cut into strips.
 It makes this recipe so easy.
 I buy several packages and freeze them.
 Then, take it out to thaw and give it a quick bake!"
 Margie Davis Fields

 6 - 12 1/2 inch thick slices